craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Outer/Baator/Nessus.md

 ## Boundaries
 ## Contents

 There is nothing here, now that we have entered this place.
+For as long as you persist through this empty desert, you will only see the throne of Hell when Asmodeus would have use of you.

 ### Flora
 ### Scenarios